bionetslab/netmap/algorithms/README.md

 - [algorithms](./algorithms) Every algorithm configuration follows the same schema: Initialization, Iterative identification of the best cell partition based on GRNs, Finalization (save results, etc.) The AlgorithmsWrapper allows the developer to configure this process, by either chosing from existing stategies, or by implementing new components.
 Since it may be necessary to modify convergence criteria, or other components, the AlgorithmWrapper class can be extended, or modified to customize the algorithm.

 We expect different strategies to be implemented in the following repositories.
-To ensure that the components can be combined with better flexibility, there is a FactoryClass which takes care of the intantiation of the Strategy, and an Abstract class which needs to be extended to implement the strategy.
+To ensure that the components can be combined with better flexibility, there is a FactoryClass which takes care of the instantiation of the Strategy, and an Abstract class which needs to be extended to implement the strategy.

 - [clustering](./clustering)
 - [embedding](./embedding)
 - [inference](./inference)